kubrickfr/avsc-wiki/Advanced-usage.md

 // rounded when represented as a double): var buf = new Buffer([0x86, 0x80, 0x80, 0x80, 0x80, 0x80, 0x80, 0x20]);

-// Assuming we  using the `node-int64` implementation. var obj = new Int64(buf);
+// Assuming we are using the `node-int64` implementation. var obj = new Int64(buf);
 var encoded = type.toBuffer(obj); // == buf
 var decoded = type.fromBuffer(buf); // == obj (No precision loss.)